remidinishanth/distributed_systems/caches/memcached.md

 For example, Each key is assigned to the node that falls closest to it in a clockwise direction.

 <img width="1600" height="1461" alt="image" src="https://github.com/user-attachments/assets/e643f11a-14af-4e50-8e59-1557206a1d79" />

+Clients maintain a map of all available servers, which is updated through an auxiliary configuration system.

+### Reducing latency

+**Parallel requests and batching**:
+* They structure our webapplication code to minimize the number of network round trips necessary to respond to page requests.
+* They
+construct a directed acyclic graph (DAG) representing the dependencies between data.
+A web server uses this DAG to maximize the number of items that can be fetched concurrently.
+On average these batches consist of 24 keys per request